-The spatial relationships described in the section called “Spatial Relationships” such as eIntersects
+The topological and distance relationships described in the section called “Spatial Relationships” such as eIntersects

 , aDwithin